CatherineTrevor/help-trevor-grow/README.md

 </div>

-Designed as the hardest option, this will show a higher quantity of fruit Image A, and then differing quantities of different fruit below.
-This means the player must not only note the type of fruit but also count it, making it slightly more difficult.
+Designed as the hardest option, this shows a higher quantity of fruit in Image A, and then differing quantities of different fruit below.
+The player must not only note the type of fruit but also count it as there may appear the same type of fruit in the options, making it slightly more difficult.
 The target age for this level is 5.

 Although there are three levels of difficulty, each level is loosely based on age range, but it is not intended as a test to see what "level" the child is at.
 The game is for fun can be played as many times as required.